nintra/hoodie-plugin-imagine/README.md

 ## features
 - resizes images client-side to reduce traffic and server processing time
 - uploads images when a connection to the server is established: offline first
-- images may be public or private
-- verify images in the backend (pre- or post-verification)
 - create image groups and types to manage images
 - automated cropping & resizing
 - jpg & png images supported